 However, few business expenses are as clear-cut as membership dues or professional fees.
 When expense claims include conference travel or taking a client to dinner, for example, hard proof is even more crucial.
 The Inman News article advises noting the business purpose on receipts and similar documents.

 If you want employees to correctly track business purpose and receipts, the process needs to be simple, rewarding and always on hand.
-An easy-to-use mobile platform for online expense reporting can help accomplish all three at once.
+An easy-to-use mobile expense report software can help accomplish all three at once.

 - Always ready.
 When using a mobile app on their smartphones, employees can enter expenses anytime and anywhere instead of waiting to get back to their desks.
-Rather than carrying around a receipt, simply snap a photo of it with the smartphone’s camera.
+Rather than carrying around a receipt and perhaps misplacing it, simply snap a photo of receipts with the smartphone’s camera.

 When it comes to the IRS, even the most obvious expense claims require proof.
 Mobile online expense reporting tools can help your organization capture and store this documentation, saving time and hassle in the event of an IRS audit.